-This publication presents illustrative interim financial statements for a fictitious listed company, VALUE IFRS Plc, for the six months to 30 June 2021.
-The financial statements comply with International Financial Reporting Standards (IFRS) as issued at 28 February 2021 and that apply to annual reporting periods commencing on or after 1 January 2021, including IAS 34 Interim Financial Reporting.
+This publication presents illustrative interim financial statements for a fictitious listed company, VALUE IFRS PIc, for the six months to 30 June 2022.
+The financial statements comply with International Financial Reporting Standards (IFRS) as issued at 28 February 2022 and that apply to annual reporting periods commencing on or after 1 January 2022, including IAS 34 Interim Financial Reporting.

-New requirements for 2021
+New requirements for 2022

-There are only a limited number of amendments to the accounting standards that become applicable from 1 January 2021 and that entities will need to consider in the preparation of interim reports for periods commencing after that date.
-These are listed in the commentary to the notes (paragraph 28 on page 37).
-While we have assumed that none of them required a change in VALUE IFRS PIc's accounting policies, this assumption will not necessarily apply to all entities.
+There are only a limited number of amendments to the accounting standards that became applicable from 1 January 2022 and that entities will need to consider in the preparation of interim reports for periods commencing after that date.
+These are listed in Appendix A. While we have assumed that none of them required a change in VALUE IFRS Plc's accounting policies, this assumption will not necessarily apply to all entities.
 Where there has been a change in policy, this will need to be disclosed in the notes.